National Trust: Planning reforms are no magic bullet

-The National Trust says the plans threaten to put economic gain ahead of everything else, including green spaces and communities, and it has received 209,879 signatures from those opposed to the plans.'Not proven'
+The National Trust says the plans threaten to put economic gain ahead of everything else, including green spaces and communities, and it has received 209,879 signatures from those opposed to the plans.

 Sir Simon Jenkins, the body's chairman, told MPs that the plan was "unbalanced" and effectively gave a "green light" to any kind of development, including in rural areas.

 While planning needed to be simplified and decentralised, he said he remained unconvinced by the argument that radical change was justified by the need to secure stronger growth.

 "The link between the availability of land with planning permission attached and either the state of the housing market or economic growth in general is simply not proven," he said.